chaitu860/heart_failure_prediction/README.md

 # heart_failure_prediction
 Heart failure  is unfortunate to happen .
-With the help of Machine Learning we can predict if  person is vulnerable.
+With the help of Machine Learning we can predict if a person has a chance of getting one.